Blasphemy law in Indonesia

+Basis in Indonesian law and society

+Blasphemy laws in the country have been adapted from the statutes of the Dutch East Indies, the colony of the Netherlands that became Indonesia.
+The statutes apply to those who deviate from the religious tenets of one of Indonesia's six official religions: Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.

 Criminal Code

-Indonesia prohibits blasphemy by its Criminal Code.
+Indonesia's Criminal Code prohibits blasphemy.
 The Code's Article 156(a) targets those who deliberately, in public, express feelings of hostility, hatred, or contempt against religions with the purpose of preventing others from adhering to any religion, and targets those who disgrace a religion.
 The penalty for violating Article 156(a) is a maximum of five years' imprisonment.
+The blasphemy law has been "on the statute books since 1965 but was rarely used" before the end of the rule of President Soeharto.

 Presidential decree

 Article 156(a) is the complement to a decree enacted by President Sukarno and implemented by President Soeharto, namely, Presidential Decree No. 1/PNPS/1965 on the Prevention of Blasphemy and Abuse of Religions.
 Article 1 of the decree prohibits the "deviant interpretation" of religious teachings, and mandates the President to dissolve any organisation practicing deviant teachings.
-Until the end of the 20th century, Indonesian society was tolerant of Islam (88% of the population), Roman Catholicism, Protestantism, Hinduism, Sikhism, Buddhism, Judaism, and animism.
+Until the end of the 20th century, Indonesian society was tolerant of Islam (87% of the population), Roman Catholicism, Protestantism, Hinduism, Sikhism, Buddhism, Judaism, and animism.
 The Government was tolerant of persons with no religion, but does not count them in any census.